lspitzner/exference-paper/README.md

 ## Documentation

-There is [an introductory paper/report](https://github.com/lspitzner/exference/exference.pdf) which describes the exact features of the tool.
+There is [an introductory paper/report](https://github.com/lspitzner/exference/exference.pdf) which describes the exact features of the tool, and contrasts to existing projects.

 ## Repositories

-The sources of the pdf and the cabal packages are kept in their own repositories:
+Currently available are two cabal packages, living in their own repositories:
-- exference-exference-doc: the paper markdown;
-- exference-exference-core and
+- exference-exference-core: core functionality library
-- exference-exference: cabal packages.
+- exference-exference: both library with advanced interface and executable

 Note that I have not published the irc bot package (yet).

+## Known issues

+- The naming of the executable is misleading;
+  the tests should be put in a proper test-suite.
+- Type synonyms are not supported yet.
+- Kinds are not checked (which can be seen as both advantage and disadvantage, see paper).
+- Pattern-matching on multi-constructor data-types is not supported - theoretically, this is possible and i have implemented something in this direction recently, but the performance is horrible without further optimizations.